-With Exploding Head Syndrome, people hear sounds that remind them of explosions, gunshots, crashing symbols and other loud noises during sleep.
+With Exploding Head Syndrome, people hear sounds that remind them of explosions, gunshots, crashing symbols, and other loud noises during sleep.
 Pain is not associated with the sound, but people report being scared and unnerved by the phenomenon.
 Scientific research on Exploding Head Syndrome has reached few conclusions.
-They have not discovered the mechanism that causes sounds, but some theorized that brain’s neural transmitters short circuit during sleep.
+They have not discovered the mechanism that causes sounds, but some theorized that the brain’s neural transmitters short circuit during sleep.
 The disorder can create major disruptions in a person’s sleep.
 Counseling has seemed to work for some people as well as particular medications.

 3) Shift Work Sleep Disorder

 People who work the night shift or rotating shifts can sometimes have a difficult time falling asleep.
 That can lead to problems, where people have a difficult time staying awake because they are not well rested.
 The disordered is associated with the circadian rhythm.
 A person’s internal clock is out of sync, and the body can’t decide when to be awake and when to sleep.
 That is because light and darkness are signals to the body to sleep, but when a person works at night, that pattern is disrupted.
 Learn more about shift work sleep disorder here.

 4) Restless Leg Syndrome

 Restless Leg Syndrome often occurs during sleep when a person is relaxed.
 The disorder causes a person to have uncontrolled movements of the legs.
 They are characterized as throbbing, twitching or shaking and are often extremely uncomfortable.
 Women are twice as likely to be affected by the syndrome as men, but there appears to be a genetic aspect, as several family members can be afflicted.
 It can start to occur at any age.
 For people who have the disorder, the challenge is making the movements stop.
 Relaxing does not calm the movements, and the disorder can cause severe sleep disruptions.